OctopusDeploy/blog/blog/2018-01/breaking_packages_api/index.md

  - New Releases
  - Architecture
 ---
 Building APIs are hard and in our case, _all_ user interaction with Octopus is through our API.
 Whether that's through the built-in web portal, the `Octopus.Client` libraries, the various 3rd party CI plugins or even directly through a curl request, the Octopus Server API is the common language that all these clients speak.
-Designs for the endpoint that searches for packages were made back when the built-in feed and NuGet feeds were the only options available.
-This structure becomes less applicable as we expand our support and as such this particular API endpoint need to be redesigned.
+The endpoints that search for packages were made back when the built-in feed and NuGet feeds were the only options available in Octopus.
+This design has becomes a sub-optimal fit as we expand our support to other feed types and as such this particular API endpoint need to be redesigned.

 ## Monolith API endpoint
 Our old API for searching for packages or versions looked like